 Users can find lead information and access marketing and sales features to process the prospects they generate.
 This platform also features multiple native integrations, making it more versatile than some of its competitors.

-Although the platform doesn’t offer any data accuracy guarantee, it may appeal to users looking for a large, all-in-one solution.
+Although the platform doesn’t guarantee data accuracy, it may appeal to users looking for a large, all-in-one solution.
+Here are some Dun & Bradstreet competitors to keep in mind as well.

 Leadfeeder is a different kind of lead generation platform that offers a limited but complementary way to generate leads.